rishitkam/capstone-project/README.md

 I plan to excecute these steps to complete my project.

 - [DONE] Step 1 : Set up the Core infrastructure, which involves Project foundation with all dependencies, environment and Api config.
-- [TODO] Step 2 : Setup Visualising and monitoring by adding tracing through Langsmith/LangGraph
+- [DONE] Step 2 : Setup Visualising and monitoring by adding tracing through Langsmith/LangGraph
 - [TODO] Step 3 : Creating data models for policy analysis
 - [TODO] Step 4 : Set up the document processing,including the text chunking system, vector store with FAISS, and pdf processing
 - [TODO] Step 5 : Set up RAG & Vector Search, enable the AI to search the document for specific clauses.